 On this page

-If you intend to start a bed & breakfast (B&B) in the Netherlands, you must contend with various government rules and regulations.
-In the Netherlands, B&Bs are not (yet) subject to national legislation and regulations.
-Every municipal authority pursues its own policy with respect to B&Bs.
+If you intend to start a bed and breakfast (B&B) in the Netherlands, you must contend with various government rules and regulations.
+In the Netherlands, B&Bs are not yet subject to national legislation and regulations.
+Every local council pursues its own policy with respect to B&Bs.

 You can use this guide to quickly determine which obligations you generally must fulfil.
-The plan serves merely as a guideline.
-Consult your local municipality regarding the order of the steps.
-It is possible that you will need to fulfil other obligations as well.
+It is merely a guideline.
+Consult your local council regarding the order of the steps.
+It is possible that you will need to meet other obligations as well.

 2. Inspect the zoning plan and choose your company site

 The establishment of your B&B must be in line with your municipality's zoning plan.
 If this is not the case, you can apply for a permit to carry out your plans.
 You can also ask the municipality to change the zoning plan.

 If you want to build, make alterations to or renovate a building, you will normally need an All-in-one Permit for Physical Aspects (omgevingsvergunning).
 This used to be called a building permit.

 4. Submit a notification of occupancy or apply for a permit regarding fire safety

 In order to ensure fire safety in your B&B, you must submit a notification of occupancy to your local municipality.
 If you offer overnight accommodation for more than 10 people, you will need an All-in-one Permit for Physical Aspects.